Frequently asked questions

 - the Oxford tutorial system, which has been used for centuries

-What is unprecedented to our knowledge is the combination of these various successful models, which is our goal.
-We are excited about the birth of this new educational model.
+What is unprecedented to our knowledge is the combination of these various successful models, which is our hope.

 Where is your school located?